 Take note if they don’t.
 You may be dealing with a negative person.

 There are people who seem to exist solely to cast doubt on any positive expression.
 They’re everywhere and you may be married to one of them.
 Being able to identify them is a skill.
 If you’re married to one of them, then I’m sorry, and you’ve probably got bigger fish to fry.
 If you’re not married to one of them, but you’re in a relationship with them, get out of that relationship.
 I know this sounds drastic, but really, it’s self-preservation.
 You never, ever want to be tied down with someone who won’t let you shine.
 This is non-negotiable.

 3. Define your short-term goals.

 Changing your life can seem like a monumental task, but each big task can be broken down into smaller ones.
 Define a strategy, and get started.
 Eat that frog!

 When you were young, you learned all kinds of new things.
 You learned how to fry an egg.
-You learned how to swim.
+You learned how to swim, and to tie your shoes.
 Everywhere you looked, there were people doing these things, which made the goals seem attainable.

 When you decide to do something that has less predictable results, there’s often a lack of confidence in getting there, because the path is not clear.
 That’s your job, now: You’re clearing the path.
 And this takes time, energy, and thought.
 Don’t let other people make you question your techniques.
 You’re figuring it out, and you must guard that boundary and protect the process.